John McCain 2008 presidential campaign: Immigration bill

 As early as 2005, McCain conducted bipartisan efforts with fellow Senator Ted Kennedy to create a bill—the Secure America and Orderly Immigration Act—that would have changed America's immigration policy and provide a path to citizenship for illegal immigrants already in the country.
 Later McCain championed the Comprehensive Immigration Reform Act of 2007.

-Iowa Straw Poll
+Iowa straw poll

 In June 2007, McCain drew some criticism for dropping out of the August Iowa Straw Poll.
-Some Republican officials felt the move could be seen as "dissing Iowa."
+Some Republican officials felt the move could be seen as "dissing Iowa".
 In response, a man in a chicken suit, known as the Iowa Chicken, began demonstrating at McCain's appearances in Iowa and carrying a sign reading "you balked at the straw poll."
 Despite this, McCain maintained that he was still planning on competing in the Iowa Caucus.
 Some political observers have opined that the Straw Poll results are bought by campaigns.

 However, polls taken in June showed that McCain's Iowa support had dropped to the single digits, from the mid-20s to 6%.